gunavathi8/ai-interviewer/README.md

 Answer questions (with optional hints)

 After 5 questions, view your final report and scores

+Final feedback + markdown summary saved in output/

+### Streamlit Mode (Web App)
+streamlit run app.py

+Interactive UI in the browser

+All questions, answers, hints, and follow-ups shown in chat format

+Final summary displayed and downloadable as .md

+Scores charted using a bar graph

 ### 📁 Output
 Markdown summary saved in: output/interview_<timestamp>.md